1. What is duct ectasia?

 - Removing just the affected duct or ducts (a microdochectomy)

 - Removing of all the major ducts (a total duct excision)

 The operation is usually done under a general anaesthetic.
 Most people are in hospital for the day, but you might have to stay overnight.

 You’ll have a small wound near the with a stitch or stitches in it.
 This is normally covered with a dry dressing.
 You’ll be told how to care for it afterwards.

 You’ll be advised about which pain relief to take after the operation, as your breast may be sore and bruised.
 The operation will leave a small scar but this will fade in time.

 After the operation your nipple may be less sensitive than before.
 For a few people it may become inverted.

-Having duct ectasia doesn’t increase your risk of developing breast cancer in the future.
-However, it’s still important to be breast aware and go back to your GP if you notice any changes in your breasts, regardless of how soon these occur after your diagnosis of duct ectasia.
+It’s important to go back to your GP if you notice any changes in your breasts, no matter how soon after your diagnosis of duct ectasia.